brendano/stanford_corenlp_pywrapper/README.md

-This is a Python wrapper for the [Stanford CoreNLP][1] library, allowing sentence splitting, POS/NER, and parse annotations.
-(Coreference is not supported currently.)
+This is a Python wrapper for the [Stanford CoreNLP][1] library, allowing sentence splitting, POS/NER, temporal expression, constituent and dependency parsing, and coreference annotations.
 It runs the Java software as a subprocess and communicates over sockets.
 This library handles timeouts and some process management (restarting the server if it seems to have crashed).

 Alternatives you may want to consider: